tatoforever/ObjectPoolSystem/README.md

 That will de-allocate and destroy all instances created by the pool.

 ## Tips:
-With this sytem what i basically do is to create the pool of instances OnEnable (if not already done), and OnDisable i dispose it (if previously created).
+With this sytem what i basically do is to create the pool of instances OnEnable (only once), and OnDisable i dispose it (if previously created).
-You can use this with anything that is a GameObject that needs tons of spawns.
-Make sure that any component attached to those instances handles their properies initialization/reset with OnEnable/OnDisable, like enemies that are de-activated will reset their states/enery/attributes/etc
+You can use this system with anything that is a GameObject that needs tons of instantiations/destroy or if you want to avoid the activation hit (spike) after a GameObject is instantiated at runtime.
+Reseting instances properties is 100x faster than instantiating a new object, plus zero garbage collection.
+Make sure that any component attached to those instances handles their properies initialization/reset with OnEnable/OnDisable so when their instance get activated/deactivated it will automatically reset its state.